currentxchange/purple-explainer/Exchange-Listing.md

 $PURPLE has a unique utility for musicians as **cXc Music** is the first [**cXc.world**](https://cxc.world) mapp, but this utility will expand to all creators and creative collectives when **cXc Video**, **cXc Photo**, **cXc Scribe**, **cXc Art** + more mapps are available.

 # First Ascending Sell Orders.
-At launch, the first ascending sell order will be placed with pricing from **20 - 240 WAX** per token.
+On 4/17/2021, the first sell order will be placed with pricing of **20 WAXP** per PURPLE.
 Amount of Tokens Available: 1/12 Max Supply (12^6)

 # Second, Third, and Fourth Sell Orders